Federal Bureau of Prisons.

 Start Supplemental Information

-The Bureau proposes to remove rules which designate various offenses as sexual offenses for purposes of 18 U.S.C.
+The Bureau removes rules which designated various offenses as sexual offenses for purposes of 18 U.S.C.
 4042(c) because that provision, which necessitated regulations, has been repealed in relevant part.
-The Bureau published an interim rule on this subject on December 16, 1998 (63 FR 69386) (1998 interim rule).
-When this proposed rule is finalized, it will result in the retraction/deletion of the 1998 interim rule.
+The Bureau published a proposed rule on this subject on February 8, 2013 (78 FR 9353).
+We received no comments on the proposed rule.

 The 1998 interim rule designated additional offenses which are to be considered sexual offenses for purposes of 18 U.S.C.
 4042(c).
 These additional designations, listed in current § 571.72, include state sexual offenses, District of Columbia Code sexual offenses, and certain Uniform Code of Military Justice offenses.